Xetnus/blog/_posts/2023-02-04-locating-spokane-part-3.md

 But to save some time, I'll cut to the chase.
 Our target isn't in that list.

-**Bridges vs. Tunnels.** According to the [bridge wiki page](https://wiki.openstreetmap.org/wiki/Key:bridge), when "the lower feature is surrounded by earth then the lower feature should probably be tagged using tunnel" instead of the upper feature being tagged as a bridge.
-In our situation, the "lower feature" refers to the roadway and the "upper feature" refers to the railway.
+**Bridges vs. Tunnels.** According to the [bridge wiki page](https://wiki.openstreetmap.org/wiki/Key:bridge), when "the lower feature \[roadway] is surrounded by earth then the lower feature \[roadway] should probably be tagged using tunnel" instead of the upper feature (i.e., railway) being tagged as a bridge.
 This description makes sense, as typically when we think of a tunnel it's surrounded by earth.
+But in our image, the roadway isn't surrounded by earth.
+So what gives?

-However, the wiki goes on to say that it's sometimes a matter of personal judgment whether a situation is tagged using the bridge or tunnel key.
-Therefore, the individual who drew the road and railway was responsible for choosing whether the railway was tagged as a bridge or the road as a tunnel.
-In this case, since bridge didn't work, let's go back and remove the `bridge` tag from the railway and add a `tunnel=yes` tag to the roadway.
-We're using the 'yes' value since the [tunnel wiki page](https://wiki.openstreetmap.org/wiki/Key:tunnel) gives only six possible options, and 'yes' is the only one that fits.
+Unfortunately, the wiki goes on to say that it's sometimes a matter of personal judgment whether a situation is tagged using the bridge or tunnel key.
+Therefore, the individual who drew the road and railway in OpenStreetMap was responsible for choosing whether the railway was tagged as a bridge or the road as a tunnel.

+Since bridge didn't work, let's go back and remove the `bridge` tag from the railway and add a `tunnel=yes` tag to the roadway.
+We're using the 'yes' value since the [tunnel wiki page](https://wiki.openstreetmap.org/wiki/Key:tunnel) gives only six possible options, and 'yes' is the only one that seems to fit.

-**Results (again).** Finally, after hitting next, our query should look essentially the same as before, but with some minor changes.
+**Results (again).** Finally, after hitting next, our query should look essentially the same as before, but with some minor changes to the WHERE clause.

 ```
 WITH intersections AS